Symptoms, causes, and treatments for

 Severe asthma episodes can be life-threatening.
 Breathing becomes severely inhibited or completely blocked.

-The Centers for Disease Control (CDC) recommends asthmatics create a plan with a doctor to control and manage their asthma and prevent serious attacks.
+The Centers for Disease Control (CDC) recommends asthmatics create a plan with a doctor to control and manage their asthma and prevent severe attacks.

 There are several asthma management plans published by medical organizations freely available online.
-One example, created by the National Heart, Lung, and Blood Institute, uses a green, yellow, and red zone format for asthmatics to quickly identify the severity of an episode.
+One example, created by the National Heart, Lung, and Blood Institute, uses a green, yellow, and red zone format for asthmatics to identify the severity of an episode quickly.

 Note that this is just one example of an asthma action plan, and you should schedule a visit with a doctor before committing to one plan over another, especially if you or your child’s asthma is newly diagnosed.